lauralola/wicklow-animal-welfare/README.md

 ![Edit Comments Page](readme/images/logged-in-comments.png)

-* If a user is logged in they can click a link beside their own comments and they are allowed to add, edit or delete their own comments.
+* If a superuser is logged in they can click a link beside comments and they are allowed to add, edit or delete comments.
 The website superuser can delete or update any comments without having to access the admin panel.
+Functionality was added for users to be able to edit or delete their own comments, however this is not functioning correctly and requires further work.

 [Back to top](<#contents>)